In three other areas, California may calculate income differently from the federal return.

 • Note: For the federal return, the IRA basis recovery is on Form 8606 Part I.

-• There may be a basis difference for CA as shown in the table below.
+• There may be a basis difference for CA as shown in this table.

 Year